Thermal dilepton production in collisional hot QCD medium in the presence of chromo-turbulent fields

 Thermal dileptons and photons are one of the most efficient probes of QGP~ \cite{Feinberg76,Shyryak78,McLerran:1984ay,Kajantie:1986dh,Rapp:2014hha}.
 Since they interact electromagnetically, these thermal radiations can reach the detectors without being rescattered.
-These radiations are emitted throughout the expansion of the fireball with negligible final-state interactions and can carry information about the hotter phases of the matter as well as the initial conditions~ \cite{Alam:1996fd,Alam:1999sc,Peitzmann:2001mz}.
-Moreover, in the current analysis, we prefer dileptons over photons since these are particles with non-zero invariant mass and can be easily disentangled from various sources~\cite{ELB_dilepton}.
+These radiations are emitted throughout the expansion of the fireball with negligible final-state interactions and can carry information about the hotter phases of the matter as well as the initial state of QGP after collision~ \cite{Alam:1996fd,Alam:1999sc,Peitzmann:2001mz}.
 The dilepton invariant mass spectrum has contributions from various processes throughout the evolution of fireball.
-The high mass range ($M>3$ GeV) has contributions from hadronic processes from early times.
+The high mass range ($M>3$ GeV) has contributions from the hadronic reactions such as photoproduction processes and jet-dilepton conversion arising from initial hadronic scattering.
 The decays of vector mesons have a considerable contribution in the low mass range $0.6<M<1.1$ GeV.
 For $M<0.2$ GeV, we encounter the contribution of pion decays from the hadronic phase.
 While thermal dileptons from QGP are prominent in the intermediate-mass range, $0.2<M<2.5$ GeV with major contribution coming from the $q\bar{q}$ annihilation process~\cite{Rapp:1999ej,Alam:1999sc,Vujanovic:2013jpa}.